 What does the ketogenic diet consist of?

-The Ketogenic diet forces the body to enter the Ketosis state, in order to achieve this, one needs a high calorie intake, while reducing the amount of carbohydrates consumed every day.
+The Ketogenic diet forces the body to enter the Ketosis state, in order to achieve this, one needs a high-calorie intake, while reducing the number of carbohydrates consumed every day.

 Who or how can the ketogenic diet help?

 Type II Diabetes

 The Ketogenic diet converts fat, instead of sugar into energy.
 The ketogenic diet may improve blood glucose (sugar) levels while also reducing the need for insulin.